gyrogami logo

 Categories: Instruction and information; Projects and equipment

 Drawplates are used to make wire.
-They have successively smaller holes to slowly decrease the diameter of wire.
+They have successively smaller holes to gradually decrease the diameter of wire.
 Crappy ones are plain steel.
-Better ones have carbide inserts which is what I use.
-In a shop setting there are few metals suitable for this DIY equipment: precious metals, copper, and select other metals.
+Better ones have carbide inserts.
+In a shop setting there are few metals suitable for this DIY equipment: precious metals, copper, and some others.

-Another use is for chain making.
-The drawplate compresses and homogenizes them into something quite appealing.
-There can be oodles of flaws in the undrawn chain - people are even lazier with these chains than for chainmaille - yet it still comes out looking good, at least to the untrained eye.
+Another use is for making chains.
+The drawplate compresses and homogenizes them into something remarkably better than they started.
+There can be oodles of flaws in the undrawn chain - people are even lazier with these chains than for chainmaille - yet it still comes out looking OK (not good, but OK).

-While metal drawplates are required for making wire, they can (will) damage chains so it's best to use non-metal versions.
-Wood works well for Viking Knit chains since there is little pressure as the weave passes through the holes provided the holes have small increments.
-Don't skimp here; get oak or something serious or else you'll be getting another when it cracks.
+While metal drawplates are required for making wire, they can (will) damage chains.
+Hardwood works well for Viking Knit chains since it doesn't experience high forces provided the holes have small increments.
+Don't skimp here; get oak or something serious to minimize the possibility of it cracking.

 I've split oak drawplates so forego the wood for best results.

 Loop-in-loops are a different story.
-I've split 1" thick oak drawplates so forego the wood.
-Fortunately, a well-made chain doesn't need to be molested by a drawplate.
-I make high-quality, nearly perfect chains so drawplates are only used by special request.
-All of my clients have left the chains untouched once they understood what was happening.
-Besides, relying on a random process to "fix" the chain is an invitation to disaster.
+Tough little buggers, I've split 1" thick oak drawplates.
+Fortunately, a well-made chain doesn't need to be molested.
+I make exquisite raw chains.
+No customer has requested it once they understood what was happening.
+Besides, relying on a random process to "fix" the chain when there's nothing to fix is an invitation to disaster.

-I ditched wood entirely and made several different drawplates out of Delrin using a CNC mill to precisely bore and position the holes, one side of which must be tapered.
-This plastic ain't cheap; it didn't help that I ruined a few getting everything dialed in!
+Anyway, I ditched wood altogether in favor of Delrin.
+A CNC mill precisely bored the holes, one side of which must be tapered.
+It didn't help that I marred a blank getting everything dialed in.

-For the matching set of four, the increments range between 0.002" and 0.010" for the 112 holes.
+The matching set of four with 112 holes has increments ranging between 0.002" and 0.010".
 The Viking Knit version has 61 holes ranging from 1/16" to 1" in 1/64" increments.
-There should be the right size for every occasion.
-I can't believe how much time it took to arrange the holes...even with a program it was excessive.
+I can't believe how much time it took to arrange the holes even with a computer program.
 Measure countless times, reposition repeatedly, get everything to fit into the plastic blocks.
-Then do it all again to fix any screw-ups on the prototypes.

 Posted by M: May 2, 2024